thepoly/docs/Style Guide.md

 Capitalize ethnic groups when they are associated with a specific place, e.g. *Greeks*, *Turks*, *Chinese*, or *Native American*.
 Do not capitalize ethnic groups like *whites* or *blacks*.

-#### Executive Board
-This is the governing body of the [Rensselaer Union](#rensselaer-union).
-Its members include representatives from every class, as well as club, intercollegiate athletics, Greek, and independent representatives.
-It is run by the [President of the Union](#president-of-the-union).

-*E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.

 #### EMPAC
 The full name of this building is the *Curtis R. Priem Experimental Media and Performing Arts Center*.
 Use *Experimental Media and Performing Arts Center* on first reference, EMPAC subsequently.
 EMPAC is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.